The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens your legs, improves body awareness

-Why this pose: Many standing balances are based on the alignment of Mountain Pose, so it creates a solid foundation you can build upon.
+Why this Pose: Many standing balances are based on the alignment of Mountain Pose, so it creates a solid foundation you can build upon.

 4. Engage your legs and core.